dw251414/MechaCar_Statistical_Analysis/README.md

 <img width="657" alt="Screen Shot 2021-07-31 at 12 27 28 PM" src="https://user-images.githubusercontent.com/82069038/127746717-caef56c5-65a2-42a8-9ebc-9a1d828d0185.png">
 </p>

-Assuming our significance level is the common 0.05 percent, our p-value of 0.069 is above the significance level.
-Therefore, we do not have sufficient evidence to reject the null hypothesis, and we can state that the PSI across all manufacturing lots is statiscally similar to the population mean of 1498.78 psi.
+Assuming our significance level is 0.05 percent, our p-value of 0.069 is above the significance level.
+Subsequently, we do not have convincing support to reject the null hypothesis, and we can state that the PSI across all manufacturing lots is statiscally similar to the population mean of 1498.78 psi.

 #### T-Tests each manufacturing lot against the population mean